 While the steps that follow are not exhaustive, they will give you a start:

 1. Decide that you will do what it takes to move advance rather than just survive.
-You are not going to be Blockbuster when your industry is innovating.
+Innovate to avoid becoming a Blockbuster.

 2. Recognize your own biases.
 Where does your resistance come from?